joncain/pyr-setup/README.md

   password my-github-personal-access-token
   ```

-  Alternatively, you could also map your SSH keys into the container if you would rather do that.
+  Alternatively, you could map your SSH keys into the container.

 ## Clone this repo